In this post, I would be sharing my views about the new education policy of India.

 India has produced a new educational policy that appears to be the first step towards modern India.

 Why Old Education Policies Of India Failed Or Faced Criticism?

 Education is not about degree and diploma; it is all about knowledge and wisdom. – Nitin Namdeo

-India tried to enlighten its education system with a dead-on policy, but unfortunately, the plan was criticized on many grounds on account of some downsides.
+India tried to enlighten its education system with a dead-on policy, but unfortunately, the plan was criticized on many grounds on some downsides.

 According to the economic survey 2019, India spent 3% of its total GDP on education, which wasn’t enough in such a populated country.

 Moreover, the education standard was provided with a curriculum that consisted of repeated teaching methods, techniques, and rote learning.